 Tyson assumed the role of chairman in January 2014 and has served as CEO since 2013.
-His career at Kaiser Permanente has spanned more than 33 years.
-During that time, Tyson has successfully managed all major aspects of the organization, serving in roles from hospital administrator to division president to president and chief operating officer of the Oakland, California-based health care organization.
+His career at Kaiser Permanente has spanned more than 34 years, and he successfully has managed all major aspects of the organization during this time, serving in roles from hospital administrator to division president to president and chief operating officer of the Oakland, California-based national health care organization.

 Tyson’s influence has been felt both nationally and internationally.
-Modern Healthcare has named him the most influential health care executive for four consecutive years.
-He is No. 4 on the 2017 list, following Sens.
-Susan Collins, John McCain and Lisa Murkowski, who were named to the No. 1 spot collectively.
+Modern Healthcare has named him one of the most influential people in health care for five consecutive years.
+He is No. 2 on the 2018 list, tied with 11 executives disrupting health care including Tim Cook from Apple, Jeff Bezos from Amazon and Larry Merlo from CVS Health.
 In 2017, he was included on the TIME 100 list of the most influential people in the world and Fast Company’s list of most creative people.
+He recently was named one of the Health Care 50 by TIME.

-A San Francisco Bay Area native, Tyson earned a master’s of business degree in health service administration and a bachelor’s degree in health service management from Golden Gate University in San Francisco.
-He also earned a leadership certificate from Harvard University.
+A San Francisco Bay Area native, Tyson earned a Master’s of Business degree in Health Service Administration and a Bachelor’s degree in Health Service Management from Golden Gate University in San Francisco.
+He earned a leadership certificate from Harvard University.